dinther/beattime/README.md

 easeInElastic  easeOutElastic  easeInOutElastic
 easeInBounce   easeOutBounce   easeInOutBounce
 ```
-This will be expanded later with a range of rythm specific easings.
+This will be expanded later with a range of music specific easings for hip-hop, circuit House and many others.